isky20/resume/README.md

 ### **Ishak Yusuf**
 **Computational Biologist**

-Experienced Computational Biologist with over five years of expertise in analyzing diverse biological data.
-Proficient in bioinformatics tools for omics data analysis, focusing on proteomics and transcriptomics.
-Dedicated to advancing bioinformatics and biomedical research through innovative analysis techniques.
+Yusuf is an experienced Computational Biologist with over five years of expertise in analyzing diverse biological data.
+He holds a Master of Science degree in Bioinformatics and Molecular Genetics from the University of Leicester and a Bachelor's degree in Biotechnology from UCSI.
+Currently, Yusuf works as a Research Fellow at the Istituto di Tecnologie Biomediche.
+His work focuses on evaluating bioinformatics tools for omics data analysis, particularly in proteomics and transcriptomics.
+Through his research, Yusuf aims to unravel complex biological systems and advance our understanding of crucial cellular processes, contributing significantly to scientific progress and innovation in bioinformatics and biomedical research.

 ---